rpcme/mtns/README.md

 1. Clone this repo
 2. modify `repos.conf` to meet your configuration needs.
-3. run `reposync` to initialize the repos under `~/.mtns/repos`.
+3. run `mtnssync` to initialize the repos under `~/.mtns/repos`.
 You can setup a daily cron job to keep them up to date.
-4. run `repotodo` to get a report of tags applied to repos in the last 7 days.
-You can change the number of days by running the following with changing dayspan signified by x `repotodo x`
+4. run `mtnstodo` to get a report of tags applied to repos in the last 7 days.
+You can change the number of days by running the following with changing dayspan signified by x `mtnstodo x`
-5. run `repodepend` to identify submodules and their aligned tags.
+5. run `mtnsdepend` to identify submodules and their aligned tags.
 This should help with configuring PREFERRED_VERSION_x properly.